 Characteristics of Sea Floor Spreading Theory

-Formation of New Oceanic Crust
+Creation of New Oceanic Crust

 Evidence of Seafloor Aging

-• The oceanic crust is youngest at the mid-ocean ridges and becomes progressively older as it moves away from the ridges.
-This aging pattern supports the idea that new crust is continuously created at the ridges and spreads outward.
+- This aging pattern supports the idea that new crust is continuously created at the ridges and spreads outward.

-Sea Floor Features
+Features of Sea Floor

 Plate Tectonics Connection